stammen/PointerMoved/README.md

 ## Accessing Windows 10 APIs from a C++ Windows Universal DLL

 In this example, we have used a C++ Windows Universal DLL instead of a WinRT Component.
 The ABI interface of a WinRT Component does not allow for the passing of a blittable struct.
-By using a C++ Windows Universal DLL, we are free to pass not WinRT types between the C# UWP app and the C++ DLL.
+By using a C++ Windows Universal DLL, we are free to pass non WinRT types between the C# UWP app and the C++ DLL.

 Note: Under C/C++ | General set Consume Windows Runtime Extension to Yes(/ZW)